brainzv1/manualOperationsProject/ReadMe.md

 open a directory named “DataSet” in the “mmaction2” directory and inside it put the data under the directory “Data”.
 You can use the following picture for reference:

-Last but not least it is very important that before you run train you change the code of the tsn file: Yosef+Yuval_Project\mmaction2\configs\recognition\tsn\tsn_imagenet-pretrained-r50_8xb32-1x1x3-100e_kinetics400-rgb.py
+Last but not least it is important that before you run train you change the code of the tsn file: manualOperationsProject\mmaction2\configs\recognition\tsn\tsn_imagenet-pretrained-r50_8xb32-1x1x3-100e_kinetics400-rgb.py
 Entering the version from our source code will allow you to train and presumably achieve similar outcomes to what we had.
 To process the data prior to training we created the filesToRun.py file which activates a series of the files we wrote ourselves to organize data.
 If you followed all the instructions as follow you are supposed to be able to run the command in your terminal